 These brownies freeze well, too!
 Let them cool completely, and then flash freeze them (place them on a baking pan in the freezer until frozen).

-Once frozen, transfer your dark chocolate brownies to a freezer-safe container, label, and date them, and then place them in the freezer until ready to eat.
+Once frozen, transfer your dark chocolate brownies to a freezer-safe container, label, and date them, and then place them in the freezer for up to 3 months.

 Follow our freezer tips to always avoid freezer burn!